 Although you can charge solar lights without sun, the charging will be far less effective!
 It might take many days and weeks to charge solar batteries in your solar lights in the short days of winter.

-The short answer is “yes,” solar cells respond to the sun, but it doesn’t have to be direct sunlight.
-You can easily charge solar lights without sun.
+The short answer is yes, you can easily charge solar lights without sun.
 But remember, any photovoltaic cell will be more efficient when angled directly at the sun.

 Charging Solar Lights Indoors

 Our team has experimented with every conceivable way of charging indoor and outdoor solar lights.
 We wanted to find alternative ways to charge solar lights, such as incandescent bulbs, LED light sources, and standard electricity.

 You might be wondering why this is necessary.
 Solar lights work by using the sun, so why mess about with artificial light?